MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 - Main Activity
 - Confirm goals to be achieved by next retro

+In general, for a team of about 8 people, you need about an hour and a half to cover this format properly.

 ---------------------------------------------------------------------------------------------------

 ### Step 1 - The Ice Breaker